LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       where :math:`u_0` is the initial guess.

-.. c:function:: int KINSetMaxBetaFails(void * kin_mem, realtype mxnbcf)
+.. c:function:: int KINSetMaxBetaFails(void * kin_mem, sunrealtype mxnbcf)

    The function :c:func:`KINSetMaxBetaFails` specifies the maximum number of :math:`\beta`-condition failures in the linesearch algorithm.